Skip to main content

 Import

-The feature, available in the contextual menu, opens the following popup to import data from CSV, XLS or XLSX files.
+The function opens the popup shown below to import data from CSV, XLS or XLSX files:

-• Merge mode: data is synchronized with existing cards
+• Merge mode — imported data is synchronized with existing cards

-• Add mode: imported data is added to existing cards
+• Add mode — imported data is added without checking existing cards

-At the end of the import, a summary is displayed:
+At the end of the operation, a summary is displayed showing:

 • processed rows